willolsker/pseudo-url-localhost/USAGE_EXAMPLES.md

 # Usage Examples

-This document provides practical examples of using pseudo-url-localhost in various scenarios.
+This document provides practical examples of using nextium-localhost in various scenarios.

 ## Basic Usage